Restoration and Creation of Saltmarshes and Other Intertidal Habitats

 Northey Island (owned by the National Trust).

-Proposals were put out for consultation on the creation of two large managed retreat sites at Wallasea island on the Crouch Estuary and Weymarks, close to Bradwell on the Blackwater Estuary.
-These developments are in compensation for loss of intertidal habitat at Lappel Bank on the Medway Estuary and Fagbury Flats on the Stour/Orwell Estuary.
-After consultation it was decided to proceed with the Wallasea Island site, but not with the Weymarks site.
+Proposals were put out for consultation on the creation of two large managed retreat sites at Wallasea island on the Crouch Estuary and Weymarks near Bradwell on Sea on the Blackwater Estuary.
+These developments were in compensation for loss of intertidal habitat at Lappel Bank on the Medway Estuary and Fagbury Flats on the Stour/Orwell Estuary.
+After consultation it was decided to proceed with the Wallasea Island site.
 The requirement to compensate for these developments results from a ruling from the European Court of Justice in a case brought against the UK government by the RSPB.
+A web site on this site is maintained by ABPmer and the RSPB have acquired the remaining area of Wallasea island for habitat creation using the title Wild Coast project.

 Realignment sites elsewhere in the UK include: